-It’s been a while but I’m here and I’m well – I wasn’t kidnapped and I steered clear of rabies and tattoos.
+It’s been a while but I’m here and I’m well – I wasn’t kidnapped and I managed to steer clear of rabies and tattoos.
 My Mother would be so proud.

-If you have absolutely no clue what I’m waffling about right now, a while back I wrote a post explaining I was off to travel South East Asia soon.
-I’m now home, so expect the content on my blog to be back up and running.
+If you have absolutely no clue what I’m waffling on about right now, a while back I wrote a post explaining I was off to travel South East Asia for a backpacking trip with my best friend.
+I’m now home from said trip 14 weeks later, so expect the content on my blog to be back up and running.

-I want to take you all through from start to finish, but you would be simply bombarded if I wrote it all in one post (we had 34 stops overall!)
-So, I’ll kick the posts off with our first leg of the trip: North Thailand.
-We began in Bangkok and made our way up through before hitting our second country (Laos) so sit back, grab a cuppa and let me chat you through our first adventure of many.
+I want to take you all through our trip from start to finish, but you would be simply bombarded if I wrote it all in one post (we had 34 stops overall!)
+So, I’ll kick the series off with our first leg of the trip: North Thailand.
+We began in Bangkok and made our way up before hitting our second country (Laos) so sit back, grab a cuppa and let me chat you through our first adventure of many.

-Okay, it’s technically not Northern Thailand, but it’s where we kicked off our travels so I’m including it for the sake of the post, alright?
+Okay, it’s technically not Northern Thailand, but it’s where we kicked off our travels so I’m including it for the sake of the post.

-We landed in grey Bangkok fresh off a 13 hour night flight – pretty drained, tired, a little confused where we start…you get the picture.
+We landed in grey Bangkok fresh off a 13 hour night flight – pretty drained, tired, a little confused where we even begin to start…you get the picture.

-Bangkok was as you expect it to be: built up, busy, loud and dirty – it was all of those things and more, but we had so much fun there and filled our time well.
-That being said, we were excited anticipating what our next stop would be like (and praying for some fresh air and greenery.)
+Bangkok was as you expect it to be: built up, busy and very loud – it was all of those things and more, but we had so much fun there and filled our time well.
+That being said, we were excited anticipating what our next stop would be like (and praying for some fresher air and greenery.)

 - Vanilla Sky Bar (terrifying but amazing at the same time) – I literally despise heights but I still force myself to reach them… perhaps just for the ‘gram?
 Who knows.

 - Cabbages and Condoms restaurant (yes, really… all the decorations are made out of condoms, I pray of the unused kind.)
-The reason for this, erm, unusual decor is that the restaurant works alongside sexual health charities.
+The reason for this, erm… unusual decor, is that the restaurant works alongside sexual health charities to raise money and awareness.
 It all makes sense now.
 Kind of.

 - Our first temple of the trip, Wat Pho.
-This place is absolutely gorgeous, however it was not fully appreciated as this was the day we realised the extent of Bangkoks ludicrous humidity.
+This place is absolutely gorgeous, however it was not fully appreciated as this was the day we experienced and realised the extent of Bangkok’s ludicrous heat and humidity.
 We had to sit down in the recovery position once or twice as the feelings just before you faint were becoming far too bold.
 Call us dramatic, but until you’ve been in boiling Bangkok wearing full trousers all day in 85% humidity, you won’t understand!